Asda guarantees its customers will be uglier than you

 SUPERMARKET giant Asda has launched a new campaign pledging to maintain the least attractive customer base in Britain.

-The store has guaranteed that reasonably normal-looking shoppers will never have to feel genetically inferior to at least 87% of its regulars.
+The store has guaranteed that reasonably normal-looking shoppers will never have to feel genetically inferior to at least 87 per cent of its regulars.

-The repugnance of the Asda-dwellers has been independently verified by experts from Centre for Faces at Reading University.
-Professor Nikki Hollis said: “Although it’s hard to be scientific about these things, it’s not really.
+The repugnance of the Asda-dwellers has been independently verified by the Institute for Studies.
+Professor Henry Brubaker said: “Although it’s hard to be scientific about these things, it’s not really.

 “The Asdas we visited contained genuinely unfortunate-looking people who smelled of horse sweat and stale peaches – the types who consider teeth to be a luxury item.